3dct/open_iA/JOSS-paper/paper.md

 The wide range of building blocks, which these tools consist of, facilitate the development of new research prototypes in this application domain.
 It currently provides a variety of image processing filters, e.g. for noise reduction, segmentation, data type conversion, convolution, geometric transformations, and morphological operations. open\_iA is written in C++ using Qt, VKT and ITK, as well as some other open source libraries. open\_iA is continuously improved and extended.
-It is open source and available [on GitHub](https://github.com/3dct/open_iA).
 The core of open\_iA provides functionality for loading and displaying volumetric datasets in several file formats, as well as support for loading polygonal datasets.
 A comparison of volumes is facilitated through a magic lens as well as optional position indicators in all open child windows.
 In addition, it provides a view for showing the image histogram, where also the transfer function used for the slicer views and the 3D renderer is configured.